tagspaces/documentation/docs/perspectives/gallery.md

   />

 :::tip
-This perspective can only be activated in folder which contains images and photos in file formats such as JPG, PNG, GIF, BMP, SVG, WEBP ....
+This perspective can only be activated in folders containing images and photos in file formats such as JPG, PNG, GIF, BMP, SVG, WEBP, etc.
 :::

-## Functionalities in the toolbar
+## Functionalities in the Toolbar

 <CenteredImage
     caption="Showing the regular view of the gallery perspective"